The Twitch Graveyard

 • ☠️ Global Moderators: December 2014 - December 2018

-Twitch was community moderated from the beginning, with early Admins and Global Moderators being unpaid volunteers.
-The primary difference between Admins and Global Moderators was that Admins were in charge of responding to user-submitted cases against channels, whereas Global Moderators were just vetted community watchdogs.
-As time went on, more and more of this group were made into full-time Admin contractors, and those that were able were being recruited into Admins, and Global Mods were left without a clear purpose.
-The Global Mod program was discontinued in 2018.
-Within a year, Admins were also discontinued, being renamed to Safety Ops and full staff instead of contractors.
+Twitch was community-moderated from the beginning, with early Admins and Global Moderators being unpaid volunteers.
+The primary difference between Admins and Global Moderators was that Admins responded to user-submitted cases against channels, whereas Global Moderators were just vetted community watchdogs.
+As time passed, more and more Global Moderators became full-time Twitch Admin contractors.
+The Global Moderator program was discontinued in 2018.
+Within a year, the Admin role was discontinued, and the contractors were hired as full-time staff to form a new Safety Operations team.

 • ☠️ Game Purchases: April 2017 - November 2018

 As Twitch sought to build out unique monetization methods, it became a Game Seller.
 This feature shared 5% of revenue with the Partner whose channel games were purchased from.
 Games could be downloaded via the Twitch Desktop App or services like Uplay.
-Not enough revenue was generated, so it was shut down.
+It did not generate enough revenue, so it was shut down.

 • ☠️ Crates: April 2017 - November 2018